Smash Stress Campaign

 But stress is an invisible crisis, obscured by a belief that it's normal and no big deal.
 It's the giant elephant in the room.
 The World Health Organization calls stress "the 21st-century health epidemic."
 Sarah Speck, a cardiologist and stress expert at Swedish Hospital in Seattle, calls stress "the new tobacco," a health risk she sees on the operating table.

 Yet there's no public health focus on stress, even though it kills more people than traffic accidents and nicotine combined.
 Instead, we treat the symptoms of stress—heart disease, high blood pressure, diabetes, anxiety, stroke—and lives and money are burned.

 Join the Drive for Stress Screening and Management

 The Smash Stress Campaign believes it's time to act on this public health emergency.
 Stress levels have increased 30% over the last three decades.
 Our goal is to go after stress with the same intensity and national focus that reduced smoking.
 We can cut personal health tragedies, bills—and the national debt—by making stress prevention a keystone of our health system.

-We are running a petition campaign at Change.org that calls for stress screening and management to be covered under the Affordable Care Act.
+We are calling for stress screening and management to be covered under the Affordable Care Act.
 Sixteen preventive services are covered under the law, from cholesterol screening to depression screening.
-We are asking for your help to petition President Obama and Health and Human Services Secretary Kathleen Sebelius, so that stress screening is covered too.
-We can do this and transform our lives, communities, and nation!
+We want stress screening to be covered too.
+We can do this and transform our lives, communities, and nation.

 I was inspired to start this campaign by Dena Patrick, of the social volunteering site wishadoo.org, who discovered that part-time FEMA workers got no health benefits.
 She launched a petition drive that received 112,000 signatures.
 That sparked a change in policy, and now those FEMA workers get health benefits.
 We can do it too.